Here are reflections from patients about their experiences of having a robotic prostatectomy surgery.

 A first-time patient at St. Elizabeth’s John says he was impressed at each encounter he had a patient.

-“They got everything right,” he said.
+“They got everything right,” he says.

 When I received my prostate cancer diagnosis in March 2009, I was very shocked and it was a hard pill for me to swallow.
 Before deciding to undergo robotic prostate cancer surgery, I did a lot of research and read that a larger percentage of people were going this route.
 My ulcerative colitis prevented me from going through radiation therapy.
 This is when my PCP suggested that I meet Dr. Tuerk.
 As soon as I met Dr. Tuerk, my mind was made up.
 His great bedside manner and confidence made me feel more assured of the process.